LathaSaradha/ChicagoCrimeDetector/README.md

 To enable ‘Gradle’ as the TestRunner, In Mac go to Intellij Idea -> Preferences. (next to File on the left), in windows go to File-> Settings.
 Then go to Build, Execution, and Deployment.
 Click on Gradle.
 Look for Delegate settings (beneath Gradle JVM).
 Choose Build and run using Gradle (not IntelliJ Idea) and choose Run tests using Gradle (not IntelliJ Idea).
 Click ok.

-To view your project directory structure, go to View?Tool Windows?Project.
+To view your project directory structure, go to View->Tool Windows->Project.
 You will see your project directory structure on the left-hand side of the screen.

- All the Java code/?les must be created inside the src?main?java folder.
+ All the Java code files must be created inside the src/main/java folder.

 “Main.java” file is the java file that contains the ‘main’ method for the application.